JStonham/notes/README.md

 For JSON (JavaScript Object Notation), maps link keys (Strings) to values (Objects).
 JSON is the way that JavaScript writes objects.

 HashMap is one specific implementation of Maps.
 You can enter a key and get its assigned value.
 If no value has been assigned to the key, the value returned will be null.

+## Viewing and Editing Previous Git Commits

+The command `git log` will show any previous commits.
+The 16 digit and letter codes that follow the word `commit` are called hash codes.
+The command `git checkout` followed by a hash code will take you to a previous version of your commit.
+Use `git checkout -` to go back to the commit you were on before you checked out a previous version.

+#### Example

+Currently on commit number 5...

+`git log` (shows previous commits)

+`commit 08858d4830918846219dc638573bb847218fe594` (previous commit (number 3))

+`git checkout 08858d4830918846219dc638573bb847218fe594` (go to this previous commit)

+`git checkout -` (go back to commit number 5)